theMagicalKarp/kube-janitor/README.md

 * `-namespace=""` The namespace to target for cleanup.
 By deafult checks all namespaces
 * `-expiration=60` The amount of minutes before a job is considered expired and therefore targeted for deletion.
 * `-verbose` If present logs detailed information on jobs found and deleted
-* `-dryrun` If present prevents any job deletions from occuring.
+* `-dryrun` If present prevents any job deletions from occuring

 ### Job Annotations